-Digital process automation (DPA) uses software and digital technology to automate manual, often time-consuming tasks.
+Digital process automation (DPA) uses software and digital technology to automate manual, time-consuming tasks.
 The purpose of DPA is to optimize and streamline workflows, as well as to provide more personalized customer experiences.
 With the help of digital process automation, agencies and IT teams can readily collaborate through a single platform, while at the same time, mitigating security risks and reducing overhead costs by a notable margin.

 Digital document management technology becomes exponentially more powerful when utilized alongside digital process automation.
 Combined, they can deliver on the full promise of digital transformation.

-Any processes that are heavily dependent on content from completed forms and communication — like applications, contracts, or employee onboarding — can be skillfully optimized via digital automation.
+Any processes that are heavily dependent on content from completed forms and communication — like applications, contracts, or employee onboarding — can be skillfully optimized via automation.
 And when they are automated in a way that can be continually upgraded or revised, it results in measurable gains for both the customer and employee experience, as well as decreased costs for your agency.

 The Benefits of Digital Process Automation

 By adopting and integrating digital process automation, organizations can reduce (or even eliminate) manual, paper-based processes and the costly errors, exposures, and delays associated with them.
 In turn, they’ll enjoy enhanced productivity and collaboration, better customer and employee experiences, cost savings, and much stronger security.

 By leveraging DPA, your agency can automate its most challenging and time-consuming processes.
 For example, digitizing your documents, using forms and creating automated workflows can support a lightning-fast records request process.
 With automated requests and approvals you’re creating more productivity through collaboration between departments and team members that manage and approve requests.

 The most productive organizations have made a conscious shift to digital taking aim at simplifying their workflows and enabling better collaboration.